 How does your state compare?

-2. Increase funding for comprehensive tobacco prevention and cessation; and
+2. Increase funding for comprehensive tobacco prevention and cessation programs; and

-The Lung Association will continue to build on the initial groundwork and continue to advance measures to address the use of flavored tobacco products.
+The Lung Association will continue to build on the initial groundwork and work to increase support to address the use of flavored tobacco products in 2025.
 Enticed by kid-friendly flavors that also mask the harshness that comes with inhalation, Vermonts youth are being set up for a lifetime of nicotine addiction.
-The state must act now to end all sales of flavored tobacco products.
+State leaders must act to end all sales of flavored tobacco products.

-The American Lung Association in Vermont will continue to work with the Coalition for a Tobacco Free Vermont and many more organizations in 2023 as we grow our numbers to educate policy makers, business leaders and the media of the importance of advancing strong tobacco control and prevention efforts and to build upon our past successes in the Green Mountain State.
+The American Lung Association in Vermont will continue to work with our coalition partners including the American Heart Association, American Cancer Society Cancer Action Network, Campaign for Tobacco Free Kids and others to advance tobacco control and prevention efforts.
+As the legislature begins its work in 2025, we will continue to educate policymakers, residents, business leaders and the media of the importance of advancing strong tobacco and prevention efforts to build upon our past successes in the Green Mountain State.

 Vermont Facts